Neural Mixed Effects for Nonlinear Personalized Predictions

 \textbf{Generic-MLP:} Generic-MLP is either an MLP or a CRF (\textbf{Generic-CRF}) with only person-generic parameters, i.e., $\bm{\theta} = \bar{\bm{\theta}}$.
 Generic-MLP corresponds to a conventional MLP that is directly optimized with the downstream loss function $l$.

 \textbf{Specific-MLP:} Specific-MLP is either an MLP or a CRF (\textbf{Specific-CRF}) with only person-specific parameters, i.e., $\bm{\theta} = \bm{\theta}^i$.
-The person-specific parameters are directly optimized with the downstream loss function $l$, i.e., they do not follow the NME approach.
-When we evaluate person-specific parameters in the last layer, we use person-generic parameters in all the previous layers of the MLP, i.e., $\bm{\theta} = \bar{\bm{\theta}}$ (the same as multitask learning with a task-specific last layer).
+The person-specific parameters are optimized with the downstream loss function $l$, i.e., they do not follow the NME approach.
+When evaluating person-specific parameters in only the last layer, we use person-generic parameters in all the previous layers of the MLP, i.e., $\bm{\theta} = \bar{\bm{\theta}}$ (the same as multitask learning with a task-specific last layer).

 \textbf{MLP-LME~\cite{xiong2019mixed}:} Almost all previous MLP-LME work~\cite{tandon2006neural,tran2017random,xiong2019mixed,mandel2021neural} is based on the same EM algorithm~\cite{lindstrom1988newton}.
 We implement MLP-LME as described in previous work~\cite{xiong2019mixed}, which makes MLP-LME a baseline for regression tasks with person-generic and person-specific parameters in the last layer, i.e., $\bm{\theta} = \bar{\bm{\theta}} + \bm{\theta}^i$.
 MLP-LME has so far not been extended to multiclass classification, so we cannot evaluate MLP-LME on TPOT.